-A miracle.
 Orson didn't wait for that party to end.
 Armed with Wilder's note, he left for New York that very night.
-He was in the Cornell-McClintock office next afternoon-reading Marchbanks' lines in his basso profundo voice, while Katharine Cornell and her husband, Guthrie McClintock, sat listening with the expression people have when they know they are making a "find."

-He was back in the theater at last-

-this time for good.
+He was in the Cornell-McClintock office next afternoon-reading Marchbanks' lines in his basso profundo voice, while Katharine Cornell and her hus-band, Guthrie McClintock, sat listening with the expression people have when they know they are making a "find."
+He was back in the theater at lastthis time for good.

-For nine months of heady excite-For nine months of heady excitement and happiness, he traveled with the Cornell troupe, as Katharine Cornell's leading man.
-He played starring roles in "Candida," "The Barretts of Wimpole Street" and "Romeo and Juliet."
-Once again the smell of grease-paint, the hot glare of footlights was a part of him.
+For nine months of heady excitement and happiness, he traveled with the Cornell troupe, as Katharine Cornell's leading man.
+He played star-ring roles in "Candida," "The Barretts of Wimpole Street" and "Romeo and Juliet."
+Once again the smell of Juliet."
+Once again the smell of grease-paint, the hot glare of foot-lights was a part of him.
 Actors and actresses were his friends.
-Once again be could go to hed at night with again he could go to bed at night with Shakespeare's immortal lines on the back of his tongue.
+Once again he could go to bed at night with Shakespeare's immortal lines on the back of his tongue.
 He could walk down Broadway, and defy it to crush him now.
 But there was still another note in his happiness than this.
 For the first time in his life Orson Welles had fallen in love.

-They met just a month after Orson had left the Cornell troupe to start a had left the Cornell troupe to start a little summer theater of his own, out in Woodstock, Illinois.
+They met just a month after Orson had left the Cornell troupe to start a little summer theater of his own, out in Woodstock, Illinois.
 It was the summer when Orson turned 21.
-She was 19-a little Chicago society girl, named Virginia Nicholson, who wanted to become an actress.
-She was a student at Orson's new Woodstock theater.

-SMALL, ash-blonde and frail-Virginia wasn't the type you'd notice right away.
+She was 19-a little Chicago society girl, named Virginia Nicholson, wanted to become an actress. who She was a student at Orson's new Woodstock theater.
+SMALL, ash-blonde and frail-Vir-J ginia wasn't the type you'd notice right away.
 She had a soft voice, a shy way of slipping in and out of the way, when Orson appeared.
-Orson in fact hadn't noticed her at all until she was cast for the role of Trilby, against his Syngoli his_Svengali.
+Orson in fact hadn't noticed her at all until she was cast for the role of Trilby, against his Svengali.
 They were playing the part where Svengali hypnotizes Trilby and puts her completely under his spell.
 The scene takes place in a garret room in Paris.
 Virginia in pale blonde bangs was sitting on a chair.
-Opposite was Orson, as Svengali, in a pointed beard and long flowing hair.

-He moved toward her across the stage, speaking the words that enchant Trilby forever.
+Opposite was Orson, as Svengali, in a pointed beard Orson, as Svengal, in a pointed beard and long flowing hair.
+He moved toward her across the stage, speaking the words that en-chant Trilby forever.
 They were familiar words to him.
-He had played many Svengalis to many Trilbys before.
-But somehow, as he came closer to the slight figure a strange feeling to the slight figure, a strange feeling swept over him.
+He had played many Svengalis to many Trilbys be-fore.
+But somehow, as he came closer to the slight figure, a strange feeling to the slight figure, a strange feeling swept over him.
 This girl opposite him was the loveliest thing he had ever seen-pure, angelic, with a kind of unearthly rapture on her face.
 In that moment Virginia Nicholson was Trilby.
 The curtain fell on the scene.
 He did not go back to his dressing-room.
 He did not move.
 He was staring at her, looking into her eyes.

-PAY CASH WESTERN RADIO MAGAZINE

-For Original Poems, Stories, etc. Write for Particulars

-American Bank Bldg., Dent.
-2D Portland, Ore.

-LEG SUFFERERS

-Why continue to suffer without attempting to do something?
-Write today for New Booklet-"THE LIEPE METHODS FOR HOME USE."
-It tells about Varicose Ulcers and Open Leg Sores.
-Liepe Methods used while you walk.
+LEG SUFFERERS Why continue to suffer without attempting to do something?
+Write today for New Booklet-"THE LEPE METHODS FOR HOME USE."
+It tells about Varicose Ulcers and Open Leg Sores, Liepe Methods used while you walk.
 More than 40 years of success.
 Praised and endorsed by multitudes.

-LIEPE METHODS, 3284 N. Green Bay Ave., BOOKLET Dept. N-30, Milwaukee, Wisconsin
+LIEPE METHODS, 3284 N. Green Bay Ave., Dept. N-30, Milwaukee, Wisconsin

 CATARRH SINUS

-Due to Nasal Congestion CHART FREE!
+Due to Nasal Congestion

+CHART FREE!